Great Central Road: Attractions

-The two most notable attractions on this road are The Olgas and Uluru (Ayers Rock), both within the Uluru-Kata Tjuta National Park in the Northern Territory.
+The two most notable attractions on this road are Kata Tjuta/The Olgas and Uluru (Ayers Rock), both within the Uluru-Kata Tjuta National Park in the Northern Territory.

 On the Western Australian side of the border, other attractions include Tjukayirla Roadhouse, whose name derives from the Tjukayirla rockholes, which are located at the southwest end of the campground.
 Wildlife can be seen around the roadhouse, including dingoes, emus, kangaroos, camels and many species of birds.

 Empress Springs, or Reti, is a significant cultural site for Ngalia people, and is situated on land subject to a native title claim.
 The site is depicted in a mural on Kalgoorlie Police Station, created by Deeva and Kado Muir in 2018.
 The springs are inside a cave, located around 60 km north along the David Carnegie Road, the junction of which is along the Great Central Road 15 km west of the roadhouse.
 Access is via a chain ladder.

 Nearby attractions include the marker erected by surveyors Harry L. Paine and Hugh C. Barclay in 1931 on their expedition to the Warburton Ranges, known as the Paine & Barclay Survey Marker.
 The closest rockhole to the marker is the Winduldarra Rockhole.

 Additional attractions include Lasseter's Cave, the Petermann Ranges, Giles Weather Station, the ochre bluff of Giles Breakaway, Lake Throssell, Lake Yeo Nature Reserve, and Peegull Waterhole and Caves.